lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The removal of filters and resetting of the table view at any time is by using the "Reset Column Selections & Constraints" button above the upper-right corner of the table.

-**Row limit**:
+**4. Applying the row limit**:
 The "Row Limit" in the bottom of the page can be changed to apply an upper bound to the number of rows returned.
 The Portal can work effectively with datasets with millions of rows.
 However, when learning or testing queries, it is advisable to limit the number of rows (e.g., 10000 rows is useful for testing).

 *Note*: Because of the implementation of the Rubin Observatory "QServ" database, it is not recommended to use the row limit alone in order to get a "sampling" of data.
 Queries with only a row limit can run for much longer than one might intuitively expect; applying a spatial constraint is likely to return a result more quickly.

-**Example UI assisted query**:
+**5. Executing an example UI assisted query**:
 The image below presents an example of how to search the DP0.2 Object catalog using a 3 arcminute cone near the DC2's central coordinates, returning only the five data columns "coord_ra", "coord_dec", and "g" "r" and "i_calibFlux", and imposing the contraints that the flux must be between 20 and 1000 nanojansky (i.e.,